-As consumer interest drills down to more granular detail, the door to exciting opportunities is opening up for international producers and distributors, due to attend Wine Paris & Vinexpo Paris in even greater numbers in 2024.
+As consumer interest drills down to more granular detail. the door to exciting opportunities is opening up for international producers and distributors, due to attend Wine Paris & Vinexpo Paris in even greater numbers in 2024.

-The New World will be more broadly represented with debut attendance by New Zealand: prominent names like Treasury Wine Estates (Penfolds) and for the first time Wine Australia for Australia: South Africa will attend with companies like Meerendal, and for the first time, uniWines, Overhex Wines International, Amaya Wines - Slent Farms, Bruce Jack Wines, Germanier Wines and Waterkloof; the American States of California, New York, Oregon and for the first time Virginia will be attending for the United States: and South America will also be in Paris with Bodega Garzón, one of the largest traditional wineries in Uruguay, and the Casablanca Valley for Chile.
+The New World is more broadly represented with debut attendance by New Zealand: prominent names like Treasury Wine Estates (Penfolds) and for the first time Wine Australia for Australia; South Africa is attending with companies like Meerendal, and for the first time, uniWines, Overhex Wines International, Amaya Wines - Slent Farms, Bruce Jack Wines, Germanier Wines and Waterkloof; the American States of California, New York, Oregon and for the first time Virginia is attending for the United States; and South America is also in Paris with Bodega Garzón, one of the largest traditional wineries in Uruguay, and the Casablanca Valley for Chile.

-Germany, Slovenia, Lebanon and South Africa will be doubling their exhibition floor space.
+Germany, Slovenia, Lebanon and South Africa have doubled their exhibition floor space.

-In addition to the eagerly awaited ON! programme with over 70 official sessions including masterclasses, a new room created in 2024 for even more curated tastings, discussions and conferences focusing on the global market.
-Be Spirits and its Infinite Bar will provide participants with plenty of scope for discovery.
+In addition to the eagerly awaited ON! programme with over 126 official sessions including masterclasses, a new room created in 2024 for even more curated tastings, discussions and conferences focusing on the global market, Be Spirits is offering participants with plenty of scope for discovery.